Last Updated on June 6, 2023 by Corynn

 I am a strong believer in moving in together with a purpose.
 I notice guys these days (Not all men!) tend to get comfortable in a relationship.
-The reason when getting comfortable in a relationship, it’s because we women do not say what we want.
+Why bother spending so much money marrying someone if you have everything you already asked for?

 If you see yourself wanting to marry this guy then tell him!
 Do not wait until you move in together to figure out what you want.
 Because moving in together without a plan is not going to last.
 Trust me.

 Unless you don’t believe in marriage then I highly suggest having that conversation with your partner.